chriskrycho/lightning-rs/tests/sympolymathesy/content/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 In this example, the JavaScript I’ve written evaluates the values directly when logging them.
 When we use a value in a template in Ember or Glimmer apps, the template engine (the Glimmer <abbr title="virtual machine">VM</abbr>) evaluates those values.
 The <abbr title="virtual machine">VM</abbr> uses a lightweight reactivity system called *autotracking* to track which items in the <abbr title="user interface">UI</abbr> need to be updated in any render.
 The next step, then, is understanding autotracking.

-[^updateName-style]: We could switch to a class method here, but we’d just have to switch back later when we come back to the component code again.
+[^updatename]: We could switch to a class method here, but we’d just have to switch back later when we come back to the component code again.
 For Ember users reading this: yes, you *can* use this approach, although it’s currently idiomatic to use `@action`.

-[^closures-classes]: It’s also worth seeing how closures are the [dual](https://en.wikipedia.org/wiki/Duality_(mathematics)) of classes.
+[^dual]: It’s also worth seeing how closures are the [dual](https://en.wikipedia.org/wiki/Duality_(mathematics)) of classes.
 These two have *the same semantics* as far as an end user is concerned:

     ```js
     class PersonA {